i-AshishKumar/-Flipr-Hackathon-Fullstack-App/README.md

 >[https://stockindex.up.railway.app/api/tata/](https://stockindex.up.railway.app/api/tata/)

+If you want to access these endpoints locally, just replace https://stockindex.up.railway.app with **localhost or 127.0.0.1:8000**

 ## NOTE:
 Please wait for a minute after clicking on 'NSE/BSE' tab or 'Companies' tab as the data is processed by extracting it from the API.